Michaelihc/coffee-shop-order/README.md

 This repo now includes a dedicated live-test environment at `env/.env.trenquil`.

-1. Sign out of the current WCC Microsoft 365 session in Teams Toolkit CLI:
+1. Sign out of the current Microsoft 365 session in Teams Toolkit CLI:
    `teamsapp auth logout m365`
 2. Sign in with your Trenquil Microsoft 365 account:
    `teamsapp auth login m365`